TwilioDevEd/browser-calls-node/README.md

 See the end of the "Local development" section for details on the exact URL to use in your TwiML app.

 Once you have created your TwiML app, [configure your Twilio phone number](https://www.twilio.com/help/faq/twilio-client/how-do-i-create-a-twiml-app).

+Configure your Twilio number... for what?
+For the Twiml app?

+Also, this link doesn't seem to be valid? https://www.twilio.com/help/faq/twilio-client/how-do-i-create-a-twiml-app

+Was this meant to be? https://support.twilio.com/hc/en-us/articles/223135027-Configuring-Phone-Numbers-to-Receive-Voice-Calls

 If you don't have a Twilio phone number yet, you can purchase a new number in your [Twilio Account Dashboard](https://www.twilio.com/console/phone-numbers/search).

 ## Local development